 CRA/LA-DLA provides medical (including vision care) and dental benefits for life to all employees who retired on or after January 1, 1993 and had at least 10 years of service.
-In accordance with collective bargaining agreements, CRA/LA-DLA subsidizes health care benefits starting at 40 percent of maximum monthly subsidy to retirees for the first 10 years of service and increases at the rate of four percent per year for each additional year of service.
-At 25 years of service and at least 50 years of age, the retiree health care benefit is 100 percent subsidized by CRA/LA-DLA.
-Eligible retirees pay premiums in excess of the CRA/LA-DLA monthly subsidy.
 The OPEB Plan is administered by CRA/LA-DLA.

-On March 19, 2013, CRA/LA-DLA management was authorized by its Governing Board to enroll in an OPEB Prefunding Plan administered by CalPERS, also referred to as the California Employers' Retirement Benefit Trust (CERBT).
-Accordingly, an agreement was fully executed by the CRA/LA-DLA and CalPERS (on behalf of CERBT), effective March 28, 2013.
+On March 19, 2013, CRA/LA-DLA management was authorized by its Governing Board to enroll in an OPEB Prefunding Plan administered by CalPERS, also referred to as the CERBT.
+Accordingly, an agreement was fully executed by CRA/LA-DLA and CalPERS (on behalf of CERBT), effective March 28, 2013.

-The OPEB Prefunding Plan is a trust fund that is intended to perform as a multi-employer plan with pooled administrative and investment functions.
+The OPEB Prefunding Plan is a trust fund that is intended to perform as an agent multi-employer plan with pooled administrative and investment functions.
+The CalPERS audited financial statements are publicly available reports that can be obtained at CalPERS' Website Form and Publications, at www.calpers.ca.gov.